kyle-phillips/adversarial-tools/README.md

 Information for this list gained from various sources.

+Similiar resources to this one:  https://lolbas-project.github.io/,
-Please check this list for LOL bins, or Mitre's Software list for additional information.
+or Mitre's Software list for additional information, https://attack.mitre.org/techniques/T1518/001/

+.

 Executable    | Description   | Used For    | MITRE ATT@ACK  |
 | ----------- | -----------   | ----------- | -----------    |